 Of course, just because I’m still a fan of wood doesn’t mean I always keep it natural wood.
 I painted this little formerly wood table blue a couple of years ago and it has been happier ever since.
 And I’ve painted furniture white too, like my table!
 I’m not anti-painting, obviously.
 But sometimes natural wood is best.

 You can definitely overdo dark wood and end up with a dreary outdated home, of course, but I believe you can lighten and brighten your style in many ways and still keep some dark pieces.
 You don’t have to have all light furniture and walls to accomplish a lighter feel in a home.
 It all depends on the room, the styling and what other pieces you have in your home!

 To me it is often about the mix.
 I happen to love eclectic styles and contrasts between light and dark, so a few darker wood pieces work for me in the overall mix of my home’s decor.
-I have so much white furniture, blondish wood floors in parts of my house and white woodwork, my house can handle some dark pieces (and my new navy walls, soon to be revealed!) to ground things a bit.
+I have so much white furniture, blondish wood floors in parts of my house and white woodwork, my house can handle some dark pieces to ground things a bit.

 Here is my dusty bookshelf, prior to its “no paint necessary makeover.”

 So if you happen to have a dark wood bookcase or open cabinet in your home (like I do, eh hem) and you want (or need) to keep it but want to lighten things up a bit, you CAN work with a dark piece and lighten it up without paint!
 And this would definitely be a great solution for built-ins too if you are a renter and don’t want to paint!